-Philippines' Duterte describes Western threats of ICC indictment as 'bullshit'
+Philippines' Duterte calls Western threats of ICC indictment hypocritical

 Police figures show Duterte's campaign has killed more than 2,500 people since he took office on June 30, about three-quarters in police counter-narcotics operations, and the rest believed to be the victims of vigilantes or druglords eliminating rivals or silencing those who could implicate them.

-An ICC prosecutor last month said the Hague-based tribunal may have jurisdiction to prosecute the perpetrators of Philippines killings.
+An ICC prosecutor last month said the Hague-based tribunal might have jurisdiction to prosecute the perpetrators of Philippines killings.

 "You scare me that you will jail me?
 International Criminal Court?
 Bullshit," Duterte said during a speech.